 We hereby consent to the reference to our firm in "Item 4.
 Information on the Company-B. Business Overview-VIE Contractual Arrangements," and "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results" in the annual report on Form 20-F for the fiscal year ended February 28, 2021, which will be filed by TAL Education Group on May 7, 2021 with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, and further consent to the incorporation by reference into the Registration Statements No. 333-172178 and 333-249518 on Form S-8.
-We also consent to the filing with the Securities and Exchange Commission of this consent letter as an exhibit to the annual report on Form 20-F for the fiscal year ended February 28, 2021.
+Operating and Financial Review and Prospects-A. Operating Results" in the annual report on Form 20-F for the fiscal year ended February 28, 2021, which will be filed by TAL Education Group on May 7, 2021 with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, and further consent to the filing with the Securities and Exchange Commission of this consent letter as an exhibit to the annual report on Form 20-F for the fiscal year ended February 28, 2021.
 In giving such consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act of 1933, or under the Securities Exchange Act of 1934, in each case, as amended, or the regulations promulgated thereunder.